-Identity work of children of a parent with early-onset dementia in the Netherlands: giving meaning through narrative construction
+Identity work of children with a parent with early-onset dementia in the Netherlands: Giving meaning through narrative construction

 Silke Hoppe

-Abstract: In this article I analyse the narratives of children of a parent with early-onset dementia in the Netherlands.
-I argue that as early-onset dementia is not a very well-known disease, adult children engage in identity work by relating their experiences to that of others.
-I illustrate that these comparative processes help these children to think about how the illness of their parent impacts their lives and to give meaning to changing relations and changing lives.
-The children’s contextualisation is shaped by three processes of comparison through which they give meaning to their situation of having a parent with early-onset dementia.
-The first process concerns comparisons of their life and experiences with those of their age-peers.
-The second addresses having a parent with early early-onset dementia or having one with late-onset dementia.
-The third is about how having a parent with early-onset dementia compares to having a parent with other diseases.
-I show how the contextualisation the children engage in to make sense of their experiences is shaped by what the children perceive as normal and thus also by the socio-cultural context in which they live.
-This article reveals how illness experiences are not the direct result of the symptoms of an illness, but are deeply embedded in the socio-cultural context.
-Furthermore, it illustrates how this context enables certain narratives, which in turn shape how the children give meaning to their situation.
+Abstract: In this article I analyse the narratives of adult children with a parent who has early-onset dementia in the Netherlands.
+I argue that because early-onset dementia is not a very well-known disease, adult children engage in identity work by relating their experiences to those of others.
+I illustrate that the comparative process of relating to others’ experiences helps the children to reflect on the impact that their parent’s illness has on their own lives, which in turn aids them in contextualising and making meaning out of their changing lives and relationships.
+This contextualization and recovery of meaning is shaped by three processes.
+The first concerns the ways in which these adult children draw comparisons between their own lives and experiences and those of their peers of the same age group.
+The second process entails comparative understandings of having a parent with early-onset dementia versus having a parent with late-onset dementia.
+The third process explores how having a parent with early-onset dementia compares to having a parent with other diseases.
+I demonstrate how the processes of contextualisation which the adult children engage in are shaped by what the children perceive to be normal and thus also by their socio-cultural contexts.
+This article thus also reveals how the primary experiences of having an ill parent are not a direct result of the symptoms of the illness itself but rather are deeply embedded in the socio-cultural context.
+Finally, it illustrates how the particular narratives offered by this socio-cultural context shape how the children are able to give meaning to their experiences.

-Keywords: early-onset dementia, children, parent, identity work, narratives, The Netherlands
+Keywords: early-onset dementia, children, parent, identity work, narratives, the Netherlands

-For many years, the perspective of children of a parent with early-onset dementia has been neglected (Hall & Sikes, Invalid data; Hutchinson, Roberts, Kurrle, & Daly, 2016; Rosenthal Gelman & Greer, Invalid date; Sikes & Hall, Invalid date).
-More recently, research on such children is emerging as a vibrant field.
-However, the majority of the research is written from a psychological perspective.
-Major themes include the experiences of these children, the impact the illness of their parent has on their life and their needs (Gelman et al 2011; Gelman & Rhames 2016; Millenaar et al 2014; Svanberg et al 2010; Barca et al 2014; Aslett et al 2017; Allen et al 2009; Hall & Sikes 2018; Sikes & Hall 2018; Johannessen et al 2015; Hall & Sikes 2020).
-Other authors studied emotional wellbeing (Hutchinson et al. 2016), coping strategies and resilience (Johannessen, Aud, Engedal, & Thorsen, 2016; Svanberg et al 2010; Allen et al 2009) and service gaps (Gelman et al 2011; Barca et al 2014).
-Few authors focus on the socio-cultural context in which the children’s narratives and experiences take place.
-Only Hall and Sikes (2017) discuss how broader narratives of dementia shape to what extent children can express their experiences, especially when it comes to taboo topics such as expressing that one does not like the ill parent, that one would prefer if the parent was dead or other narratives that counter the ‘still the same person’ narrative around people with dementia.
+For many years, the perspectives of children with parents who had early-onset dementia were neglected in academic literature (Hall & Sikes, Invalid data; Hutchinson, Roberts, Kurrle, & Daly, 2016; Rosenthal Gelman & Greer, Invalid date; Sikes & Hall, Invalid date).
+This gap has recently begun to be filled and research on these children has emerged as a vibrant field.
+The majority of the up-and-coming research has been written from a psychological perspective.
+Major themes in psychological research have included the experiences of these adult children, the impact that their parent’s illness has on their lives, and their resulting needs (Gelman et al. 2011; Gelman & Rhames 2016; Millenaar et al. 2014; Svanberg et al. 2010; Barca et al. 2014; Aslett et al. 2017; Allen et al. 2009; Hall & Sikes 2018; Sikes & Hall 2018; Johannessen et al. 2015; Hall & Sikes 2020).
+Other authors have studied emotional wellbeing (Hutchinson et al. 2016), coping strategies and resilience (Johannessen, Aud, Engedal, & Thorsen, 2016; Svanberg et al. 2010; Allen et al. 2009), and service gaps (Gelman et al. 2011; Barca et al. 2014).
+Few authors, however, have focused on the socio-cultural context in which the adult children’s narratives and experiences take place.
+One exception to this has been Hall and Sikes (2017) who discussed how broader cultural narratives of dementia may shape the extent to which children can express their experiences—especially when it comes to taboo topics such as admitting that one does not like the ill parent, that one would prefer if the parent were dead, or other experiences which may run counter to the ‘still the same person’ narrative conventionally surrounding people with dementia.